Bear Attacks and Bear Spray

 Predatory attacks by bears usually start off slowly and calmly when one or two hikers encounter a bear at some distance and the bear slowly approaches them and the hikers try to move away only to have the bear follow them.
 Basically what is happening is the bear is testing the hikers, and possibly the bear may have done this in the past and had a timid hiker drop their pack or even food on the ground and the bear has obtained a food reward and has learned that pushing people will result in a "reward".
 Or, the bear may actually be looking at the hiker or couple as a potential food source.

-latter scenario is more common with black bears although it has
+This latter scenario is more common with black bears although

-happened with grizzly (brown) bears and if the bear is not aggressively
+it has happened with grizzly (brown) bears and if the bear is

-bear.
-And once in awhile no matter what you do is going to result
+same bear.
+And once in awhile no matter what you do is going

 In a defensive attack,